JoeSwinehart/lab_8/lab_8.utf8.md

 ## Participants

+There were some people involved.

 ## Material

+Here's some words.

 ## Procedure

+We did things and we did them well.

 ## Data analysis
 We used R [Version 4.0.2; @R-base] and the R-packages *}dplyr* [@}R-dplyr], *forcats* [Version 0.5.0; @R-forcats], *foreign* [Version 0.8.80; @R-foreign], *ggplot2* [Version 3.3.2; @R-ggplot2], *here* [Version 0.1; @R-here], *openxlsx* [Version 4.2.2; @R-openxlsx], *packrat* [@R-packrat], *papaja* [Version 0.1.0.9997; @R-papaja], *purrr* [Version 0.3.4; @R-purrr], *readr* [Version 1.3.1; @R-readr], *rio* [Version 0.5.16; @R-rio], *stringr* [Version 1.4.0; @R-stringr], *tibble* [Version 3.0.3; @R-tibble], *tidyr* [Version 1.1.2; @R-tidyr], and *tidyverse* [Version 1.3.0; @R-tidyverse] for all our analyses.

+There was some data gathered and it was neat.

 # Results

 # Discussion

+This fits into @oneil_weapons discussion about math stuff, we think.
+We didn't actually read it, but liked the name *Weapons of Math Destruction*.

+Another article we didn't read investigates children's understanding of math and science, by Lehrer and Schauble [-@lehrer_children].
+It seems cool.

 \newpage